BFavier/aws-tools/stacks/README.md

     Description: Name of the bucket containing the stacks
   DomainName:
     Type: String
-    Description: 'Name of the owned domain name (ex: domain-name.com)'
+    Description: Domain name for the hosted zone and certificate

 Resources:
   Network: